-- Date unknown.
+Date unknown.
 Active; focal plane 31 m (102 ft); white flash every

 4 s.
 27 m (89 ft) square skeletal tower with gallery, painted white.
 A photo is available, and Roman Brueh Wiler has an aerial photo, but the tower is too new to appear in Google's satellite

 (or Oecusse) is an exclave of Timor-Leste on the north coast of Indonesian West Timor,

 separated from the rest of Timor Leste by about 70 km (44 mi) of Indonesian

-Makassar in the eastern part of the enclave.
+Makassar in the eastern part of the exclave.
 Site open, tower closed.

 Admiralty Q1365.7; NGA 25702.